tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 | **Benefits**      | Enhanced security via token use, flexible access control, and a user-friendly experience with periodic re-authentication.|
 | **Best Practices**| Secure token storage and graceful handling of token expiration.|

-To initialize the client for OAuth authentication, specify the credentials explicitly:
+To initialize the client for OAuth authentication, specify your Tagshelf credentials explicitly:

 ```csharp
 var alfred = await AlfredFactory.CreateWithOAuthAsync("username", "password", EnvironmentType.Production);